 I am thrilled to announce that I have been trained by the Master International Dog Trainer, Cesar Millan.
 I trained with him and his Pack Trainers at the Dog Psychology Centre in California, returning home with a spiritual awareness of how to work, train and love my Miniature Schnauzers with the “Cesar touch”.

 Island Miniature Schnauzers had successful training sessions throughout the Summer of 2018 where students were taught how to communicate and train their dog utilizing voice, body, telepathic and his famous “rope leash” techniques.

 Island Miniature Schnauzers

 Island Miniature Schnauzers is located on Vancouver Island, just outside of the town of Sooke in a geographical area called Otter Point – 50 kms. from Victoria, BC.
 We are a registered breeding and boarding facility, established in 2006.
 We participated in 6 months of CRD public hearings to obtain our license.
 Our acreage has been rezoned to comply with our breeding and boarding license.
-We have a satellite office in Alberta, operated by our Senior Operations Manager.
+We have a satellite office in Alberta, operated by our Senior Business Partner.
 Related puppy postings will reflect “Alberta” in the heading.
 We have a Breeding Partner located 5 kms. from our farm – our Senior Groomer and Home Life Trainer.
 These puppy postings will reflect this information.

 Upon arriving at our farm, you will find yourself amidst a group of brightly coloured, lush coated Miniature Schnauzer puppies.
 Our adult breeding dogs share their own living quarters which includes group doggie beds and a large activity centre.
 Couches, chairs, cushions and slides are the furnishings of their large pens.